ministryofjustice/cla_frontend/README.md

     npm test

-Selenium front end testing-
+To run selenium end to end tests using [protractor](https://github.com/angular/protractor):

     npm run protractor

-This will launch chrome in which the tests are run.
+To run a single suite/file use the following command:

+    ./node_modules/.bin/protractor cla_frontend/assets-src/javascripts/app/test/protractor.conf.local.js --specs **/[filename].js

+These tests will launch your local versions of Chrome and Firefox to run the integration tests.

 ### Development